 Within thirty days of filing the plan, the debtor must start making payments to the trustee, even if the plan has not yet been approved by the court.

-If the plan is not approved, the debtor can modify the plan, or convert the case to a Chapter 7 liquidation.
+If the plan is not approved, the debtor can modify the plan, or chose to convert the case to a Chapter 7 liquidation.